mvolkmann/blog/src/neovim.md

 When this completes, press `q` to close the window.

-To "hop" to a visible word, look at the target word and enter `:HopWord` or press `<leader>H`.
+To "hop" to a visible word, look at the target word and press `<leader>H` or enter `:HopWord`.
-This replaces the first two characters of every visible word with a unique pair of letters.
+This replaces the first one or two characters of every visible word with one or two unique letters.
-Type the letters for the target word to jump to it.
+Type the letter(s) for the target word to jump to it.

 To "hop" to a visible line, enter `:HopLine`.
-This replaces the first two characters of every visible line with a unique pair of letters.
+This replaces the first one or two characters of every visible line with one or two unique letters.
 Type the letters for the target line to jump to it.

 The Hop plugin defines more commands, but `HopWord` and `HopLine` are the most frequently used.

-#### Neoformat Plugin
+#### neoformat Plugin

-The {% aTargetBlank "https://github.com/sbdchd/neoformat", "Neoformat" %} plugin
+The {% aTargetBlank "https://github.com/sbdchd/neoformat", "neoformat" %} plugin
-"uses a variety of formatters for many filetypes.
-Currently, Neoformat will run a formatter using the current buffer data, and on success it will update the current buffer with the formatted text.
-On a formatter failure, Neoformat will try the next formatter defined for the filetype."
+formats text with many file types.
+It selects a formatter to use based on file type of the current buffer.
+The text in the buffer is then formatted.
+If this is successful, the buffer contents are replaced by the formatted text.
+If the formatter is unable to format the text and additional formatters for the file type are available, it will try the next one.

 Prettier is one of the supported formatters.

-To install and configure this, create the file `~/.config/nvim/lua/user/plugins/neoformat.lua` with the following content:
+To install and configure this plugin, create the file `~/.config/nvim/lua/user/plugins/neoformat.lua` with the following content:

 ```lua